Dutch childcare benefits scandal: Political consequences

 On 4 December 2019, a motion of no confidence was filed against State Secretary for Finance Menno Snel in a debate on the childcare benefits scandal.
 The motion was not passed by the House of Representatives, as the coalition parties VVD, CDA, D66 and ChristenUnie, the opposition parties GroenLinks and SGP, and independent member Van Haga voted against the motion.
 On 18 December 2019, Snel announced his resignation during a second debate about the scandal.
 He was succeeded by two new state secretaries: Alexandra van Huffelen and Hans Vijlbrief (both D66).
 The portfolio of Van Huffelen includes the Benefits and Customs departments of the Tax and Customs Administration, and therefore she was given the responsibility for resolving the childcare benefits scandal.

 In December 2020, after the report of the parliamentary interrogation committee had been published, the former Minister of Social Affairs and Employment Lodewijk Asscher personally apologised for his role in the childcare benefits scandal.
-His role in the childcare benefits scandal led to a discussion within the party about his position as party leader and lijsttrekker for the 2021 general election.
+His role in the childcare benefits scandal led to a discussion within the party about his position as party leader and lead candidate for the 2021 general election.
 Initially, he indicated that he wanted to continue as party leader.
 However, on 14 January 2021, Asscher announced that he would step down as party leader and candidate MP.

 On 10 January 2021, GroenLinks leader Jesse Klaver announced a motion of no confidence against the third Rutte cabinet for an upcoming debate on 15 January about the report of the parliamentary interrogation committee.
 The entire opposition signalled that they either supported the motion or seriously considered supporting it.
 Shortly before the debate, the cabinet collectively decided to resign and to continue as a demissionary cabinet.
 In addition, Minister of Economic Affairs and Climate Policy Eric Wiebes decided to resign immediately.